websanco/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference/system-scoped-search-configuration.md

 ## Elasticsearch Monitoring

-You can use the monitoring configuration if you have deployed the Liferay Enterprise Search Monitoring module, available with a Liferay Enterprise Search subscription.
+You can use the Elasticsearch Monitoring configuration if you have deployed the Liferay Enterprise Search Monitoring module, available with a Liferay Enterprise Search subscription.
 These configuration properties are covered in the dedicated [Monitoring Elasticsearch](../liferay-enterprise-search/monitoring-elasticsearch.md) documentation.

 ## Elasticsearch 7